 This one is dear to me: Don’t go for positional bargaining.
 What’s that?
 The common but questionable (and well backfiring) way of making an outrageous demand in the hope that you meet in the middle.

-It’s the style people “learn” to negotiate with on markets and bazaars: You see an art piece, the price tag says “$100,” you offer $50, or just $20 (and don’t see what a move that is).
-The seller is offended, you get nervous, and you both start haggling: “I can give it to you for $90,” “no, $30,” “that’s ridiculous, but I can offer it for $80,” “no, $35 is my last offer,” until the merchant gets you kicked out or you give up, disappointed that your negotiation strategy didn’t “work.”
+It’s the style people learn on markets and bazaars: You see an art piece, the price tag says “$100,” you offer $50, or just $20 (and don’t see what a move that is).
+The seller is offended, you get nervous, and you both start haggling: “I can give it to you for $90,” “no, $30,” “that’s ridiculous, but I can offer it for $80,” “no, $35 is my last offer,” until the merchant gets you kicked out or you give up, disappointed that your negotiation strategy didn’t work.
 (Or it did, and you didn’t care about the disrespect you or both parties showed each other.)

-The point is, positional bargaining aims for quite the opposite of what you really want to accomplish in a negotiation: a win/win.
+The point is, positional bargaining aims for the opposite of what you want to accomplish in a negotiation: a win/win.
 That’s the goal, and it requires respecting and understanding the other side.
-It comes with a strategy and it informs tactics, like focusing on the relationship and making the pie bigger.
+It comes with a strategy and it informs tactics, like focusing on the relationship and making the pie bigger for everyone involved.

 Call me overconfident, but read that last paragraph again.
-This is the situation in many if not most workplaces, and it doesn’t have to be as sad and ineffective.
-Before we move on, the best book I can recommend about negotiating is Stuart Diamond’s Getting More, though Fisher’s and Ury’s Getting to Yes is pretty good, too.
+This is the situation in many if not most workplaces.
+It doesn’t have to be as sad and ineffective.
+Before we move on, the best book I can recommend about negotiating is Stuart Diamond’s Getting More; Fisher’s and Ury’s Getting to Yes is pretty good, too.